 On-demand substance use support with the ALAViDA TRAiL

 ALAViDA offers confidential, evidence-based substance use support from the privacy of your smartphone.
-The TRAiL is a secure platform where you can track your journey, access self-guided resources available 24/7, and text or meet coaches, therapists and physicians.
-Whether you’re just curious, or facing mild, moderate or severe challenges, you can access ALAViDA directly from your smartphone.
+The TRAiL is a secure platform where you can track your journey, access self-guided resources available 24/7, and text or meet your care team.
+Whether you’re looking to be proactive about your health, or face challenges with substance use, you can access ALAViDA directly from your smartphone.
 No awkward conversations, no shame, and 100% confidential.
 You set your goals, ALAViDA helps you meet them.

 - HealthLink BC: Mental health and substance use information